Flight Time Calculator

 How is the time zone difference estimated?

-This page uses a longitude based estimate of roughly one hour for every 15 degrees of longitude difference.
+This page uses a longitude-based estimate of roughly one hour for every 15 degrees of longitude difference.

 Can I calculate in kilometers instead of miles?